 “Is your scanner production-safe?”
-It’s one of the first questions teams ask me when we are discussing Veracode’s Web Application Scanning.
+It’s one of the first questions teams ask me when we are discussing CA Veracode’s Web Application Scanning and black box testing capabilities.
 For many, this translates to two potential issues:

 I learned first-hand that other things go wrong when you run production scans without thinking things through ahead of time – and it took something extremely serious for me to see this: fantasy sports.

 I used to run a fantasy golf league with an app that I developed and hosted.
 Of course, when I started at CA Veracode, I wanted to test my app.
 I knew our dynamic scanner is production-safe, so I (foolishly) configured the scan with my commissioner account and launched it right before going to bed.
 I woke up to a flood of emails and texts from the people in my league outraged at the trades that had been proposed, accepted, and processed on their behalf.
 I learned a few things:

 - The CA Veracode scanner is production-safe, since my poor excuse for hosting infrastructure held up fine and all of the attacks were benign.

 - Telling a die-hard fantasy golf fan that they traded Rory McIlroy for Martin Laird makes them angry.